Baby reflux is considered normal, but excessive amounts can be frustrating and messy for parents! Read on to learn more about reflux in toddlers.

 In normal toddler reflux, it’s common to spit up breast milk or formula several times a day.
 While messy, it is painless and ought not to bother the baby.
 In the more serious condition of GERD, symptoms may include vomiting, refusing food, poor weight gain, and respiratory symptoms like coughing and wheezing.
 If you’re unsure if your baby has normal reflux or GERD, it’s best to consult with your health professional.

 The ring of muscle between the stomach and esophagus, called the lower esophageal sphincter, is designed to keep food in the stomach and prevent it from moving upwards.
 Since this muscle is still not fully developed in little ones, baby spit-up occurs more easily.
 Other factors that may contribute to reflux in toddlers include food triggers, amount of feeding, and poor feeding position.

 Toddler reflux usually improves as their digestive system matures.
-However, there are still some things you can do at home that may reduce your little one’s reflux (and laundry load!).
+However, there are still some things you can do at home that may reduce your little one’s reflux (and laundry load!)

 While some reflux in toddlers may be normal, be sure to consult with your health professional if there are more concerning symptoms.
-Addressing a potential dietary trigger, minding the amount of feed, and adjusting feeding position may all help to ease the symptoms of reflux in toddlers.
+Addressing a potential dietary trigger, minding the amount of feed, and adjusting the feeding position may all help to ease the symptoms of reflux in toddlers.

-*not suitable for cow milk protein allergy
+*Not suitable for children with confirmed cow milk protein allergy